itteco/iframely/README.md

  - [Nazar Leush](https://github.com/nleush) - _the_ author
  - [Ivan Paramonau](https://twitter.com/iparamonau) - coffee, donuts & inspiration

-Once we figure out the exact licensing for the package, we will welcome contributions to this repo, and especially for specific domain providers.
+Please, feel free to [reach us on Twitter](http://twitter.com/iframely) or to submit an issue.

-In the meantime, please, feel free to [reach us on Twitter](http://twitter.com/iframely) or to submit an issue.
+Fork and do a pull-request, if you'de like to add more plugins and/or contribute fixes or improvements.

-If you are a publisher and would like to make your embeds available as [oEmbed/2][oembed2] (and thus delivered through iframely) - please, do get in touch.
+If you are a publisher and would like to make your embeds available as [oEmbed/2][oembed2] (and thus delivered through iframely) - please, do get in touch or [cast your email here](http://iframely.com).